The Ultimate Gear Guide

 Mini Lighter + Waterproof Matches

-A very small bottle of Pastis (optional of course, but highly recommended—especially on long, cold, relatively low elevation overnight tours!)
+A very small bottle of Pastis (optional of course, but highly recommended—especially on long, cold, and relatively low elevation overnight tours!)

 CAUTION